UQ-eLIPSE/think-chat-learn/README.md

     $ mongodump -o dump-folder-name
     $ mongorestore --drop --dir dump-folder-name

+## Utilities
+### MongoDB to PostgreSQL Translation
+1. Install "pg" locally on machine (this is not provided by default in "package.json" because it is not used in MOOCchat itself)
+   * `npm install pg@7.3.0`
+2. Configure the utility file directly at `server/util/m2p.js` to point to the databases to read from and write to.
+3. To execute, run `npm run build_server` first to compile the necessary code this utility relies on, then `npm run m2p`.

 ## Important notes
 * Mongodb must be running before starting `npm start`